hadronized/strongly-typed-thoughts.net/media/blog/traits-and-apis.md

 people and tell them not to implement the trait).
 However, a clear and first-class citizen language construct for this would be highly appreciated.

+That’s all for me today.
+If you have any question about such a design, I’d be happy to answer your questions on Reddit, as usual.

+Keep the vibes!

 [luminance]: https://crates.io/crates/luminance